 Publishers are often told they have access to valuable first-party data that forms the ideal basis for ad targeting, but there’s too little focus on how it can be leveraged.
 One of the biggest issues they face is bringing data into usable order; with information frequently both disparate and incomplete.
 Our own analysis has shown that only 2%-10% of logged-in users typically declare their age and gender, meaning most users remain anonymous.

 Fortunately, there are tools publishers can tap to overcome these hurdles.
 As well as translating their data into a holistic pool of manageable audience insight, AI-powered technology can help fill in the gaps for specific users, making it easier to refine segments and fuel effective, cookie-less targeting.

 Today, for example, smart algorithms are capable of running in-depth analysis of consented on-site activity to instantly gain deeper insight into user interests, habits, and preferences.
-This will not only give publishers greater understanding of who users are and what’s likely to spark their attention — instead of waiting weeks or months for cumulative analysis — but also the ability to update user profiles and offer personalised ads, in real-time.
+This will not only give publishers a greater understanding of who users are and what’s likely to spark their attention — instead of waiting weeks or months for cumulative analysis — but also the ability to update user-profiles and offer personalized ads, in real-time.